ymujahid/Schizophrenia-Diagnosis-with-ML/readme.md

 ## Code Structure
 The project is structured in four folders explained as follows:
+1. Scripts: This folder houses the brainbox of the project.
+It contains the python scripts used to carry out the data extraction, exploratory data analysis, Machine learning models cross-validation and validation, and the final simple neural network model.
+2. Features: This folder contains the relevant features that were used in the model scripting
-1. Acquired Dataset: This folder contains the edf files which provide the eeg readings of the patients along with the gnr file for each patient which contain the biodata details of the patient.
+3. Acquired Dataset [private]: This folder contains the edf files which provide the eeg readings of the patients along with the gnr file for each patient which contain the biodata details of the patient.
-2. Data: This folder contains the eeg_data, participants_info and model_data csv files. eeg_data contains the numeric eeg data for all the patients, participants_info contains the biodata of each of the patients, model_data contains the columns of data required for modelling.
+4. Data[private]: This folder contains the eeg_data, participants_info and model_data csv files. eeg_data contains the numeric eeg data for all the patients, participants_info contains the biodata of each of the patients, model_data contains the columns of data required for modelling.
 All the columns in model_data are numeric after necessary conversions.
-3. Models: This folder contains the models saved from different trials of training before arriving at the best possible model.
+5. Models[private]: This folder contains the models saved from different trials of training before arriving at the best possible model.
-4. Scripts: This folder houses the brainbox of the project.
-It contains the python scripts used to carry out the data extraction, exploratory data analysis, Machine learning models cross validation and validation, and the final simple neural network model.
+To view the private folders, request for access at https://drive.google.com/drive/folders/1eIFq550DbtDD0aAXaAPUyRd2Jlrys8PJ?usp=sharing

 ## Results and Evaluation:
 The metrics used to evaluate the model are accuracy and confusion matrix.
 The best performing model was got by training simple neural network with a standardized time-series EEG data.
 The accuracy of this best model is 91.84%.
 The confusion matrix gives 25 true positive, 20 true negative, 1 false positive and 3 false negative.